 Email is the preferred way of contacting a faculty or staff member at GALS.
 All employees have email addresses with firstname.lastname@galsdenver.org.
 An updated email list is on our website.
-Teachers will respond within 48 hours.
+Teachers are expected to respond within 48 hours.